1. Hardware and Software Setup

 Figure 1.
 Windows displays a warning when camera is directly connected

 Figure 2.
-Example: Setting Jumbo packets on the Intel PRO/1000 Adapter
+Example of setting Jumbo packets on the Intel PRO/1000 Adapter

 2. Acquiring Images in MAX